THE PATHS OF PROPHECY

 These caravan federations often settled along their trade routes and in areas in which they traded.
 They became known by various names after which were named the territories they inhabited.
 In Syria, these caravan tribal federations were known as Aramaeans, Ahlum Aramu and Aribi.
 In Palestine, the various tribes and their federations were known as Canaanites, Perezites, Moabites, Jebusites, Israelites and Judaeans, to name a few.
 In Jordan, the Midianite federations of Edom and later, Nabit (the Nabataeans), were prominent.
 The Midianite confederation stretched from the Negev to the South of Aqaba and the northwestern corner of Arabia.
 They have been identified in these areas through their Qurayyah pottery.
 These Semites established empires as the Akkadian Empire, the Chaldean Empire and the Babylonian Empire.
 In southern Arabia, the Aad established Iram and the Saba federation established Ma’rib in Yemen.
 All of these various tribes had their common origin in the Arabian Peninsula and they all spoke Semitic languages, although the northern Semitic dialect eventually dominated over the southern Semitic dialect.
 It is in this place of origin that we must search for one of the earliest prophets that Allah (swt) sent to the Semitic people.
 One prominent prophet is Nuh (as).

 The search for Nuh (as) has proved daunting, but the Quran provides the crucial clues.
-According to Quran 7:69, Allah addresses the Aad confederation that lived in the territory of Iram (of which Ubar, an ancient town in southwest Oman, was excavated in 1992):
+According to Quran 7:69, Allah addresses the confederation of Noah.

 “Do you wonder that there has come to you a message from your Lord through a man of your own people to warn you?
 Call in remembrance that He made you inheritors after the people of Nuh, and gave you a stature tall among the nations.
 Call in remembrance the benefits from Allah so you may prosper.”